Mothercare will close 50 more UK stores in survival plan

 The firm also said Mark Newton-Jones had agreed to return as chief executive following his abrupt departure just five weeks ago.

+Mothercare’s Irish division is a separately owned business and its managing director, Jonathan Ward, said: “As a result our 15 Irish stores are unaffected by any plans in the proposal and will continue to trade as normal.”

-Mothercare’s sales and profit have been hammered by intense competition from supermarket groups and online retailers in its main UK market as well as by rising costs.
+Mothercare’s sales and profit in the UK have been hammered by intense competition from supermarket groups and online retailers as well as by rising costs.
 Its shares have lost 83 per cent of their value over the last year.

 The firm said it would seek creditor approval for company voluntary arrangement (CVA) proposals that would enable it to shut 50 stores and secure rent reductions on 21 others.